elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 OK
 ```

+In the session above we interacted with the "shopping" bucket.

-Since agents are processes, each bucket has a process identifier (pid) but it doesn't have a name.
-We have learned about the name registry [in the Process chapter](/getting-started/processes.html) and you could be inclined to solve this problem by using such registry.
-For example, we could create a bucket as:
+Since agents are processes, each bucket has a process identifier (pid), but buckets do not have a name.
+Back [in the Process chapter](/getting-started/processes.html), we have learned that we can register processes in Elixir by giving them atom names:

 ```iex
 iex> Agent.start_link(fn -> %{} end, name: :shopping)